whitepurple/2020_MP_Project_1/README.md

 # 2020_MP_Project_1
-2020_1 Multicore Programming first project using OpenMP
+2020_1 Multicore Programming project using OpenMP and CUDA